 More Columbia SC Organizations

-- Alston Wilkes Society - provides offenders, former offenders, at-risk youth, homeless veterans, and families in crisis tools to become productive citizens
+The Alston Wilkes Society is a non-profit organization dedicated to providing offenders, former offenders, the homeless, at-risk youth, veterans, and their families the tools they need to become productive citizens.

-- Central Carolina Community Foundation - Columbia - provides grants and links donors to nonprofits in 11 counties in the Midlands
+Based in Columbia, the Central Carolina Community Foundation is a nonprofit organization that provides grants and links donors to other nonprofit charities with areas of need in 11 counties in Midlands of South Carolina.

-- Palmetto Center for Women - provides a meeting place and programs to further the social, intellectual, physical, and spiritual development of women
+Formerly the YWCA of the Midlands, the Palmetto Center for Women provides services to women of Columbia and surrounding communities.
+This nonprofit group provides a meeting place and programs to further the social, intellectual, physical, and spiritual development of women and girls.

-- United Way of the Midlands - Columbia - programs to address education, financial stability, and health needs in the communities of Calhoun, Fairfield, Lexington, Newberry, Orangeburg, and Richland counties
+This wide-reaching non-profit organization works to improve the lives of individuals with programs to address education, financial stability, and health needs in the communities of Calhoun, Fairfield, Lexington, Newberry, Orangeburg, and Richland counties.

-- World Affairs Council - expands public awareness of international activities in the Midlands
+The Columbia World Affairs Council is a non-profit organization fostering public awareness of international activities in the Midlands of South Carolina.